Jacob Sheahan, PhD

 Home Research Publications About ︎

-Hi there, i’m a design researcher exploring healthy ageing futures
+Hi there, i’m a design researcher exploring our health and ageing futures

 Enhancing Networks of Care